HeisenBugDev/HeisenBugDev-Mod-Hosting/README.md

 [![Coverage Status](http://img.shields.io/coveralls/HeisenBugDev/HeisenBugDev.svg)](https://coveralls.io/r/HeisenBugDev/HeisenBugDev)[![Build Status](http://img.shields.io/travis/HeisenBugDev/HeisenBugDev.svg)](https://travis-ci.org/HeisenBugDev/HeisenBugDev)[![Code Climate](http://img.shields.io/codeclimate/github/HeisenBugDev/HeisenBugDev.svg)](https://codeclimate.com/github/HeisenBugDev/HeisenBugDev)[![Dependency Status](http://img.shields.io/gemnasium/HeisenBugDev/HeisenBugDev.svg)](https://gemnasium.com/HeisenBugDev/HeisenBugDev)

 This is the website repo for HeisenBugDev.
+Which will be going live very soon.
+If you are a developer, please create an issue to the right so we can get you ready to switch to the system.

+# Got a question?
+Create a GitHub issue!

 # Wut the wut?
 HeisenBugDev is a community led website that is hosted by us (similar to rubygems.org) It is meant to be 100% free and developers who put their mod on the system get NO ADS for any of it.
 It has easy integration with a build system such as Travis-CI or Jenkins so you can automatically publish your builds.
 It also has a wiki which can have pages tied to a specific version or build of a mod.